|

 to the assessment the student is not capable of performing the assessment

-techniques successfully, they will not be submitted for assessment by their
+techniques to an acceptable standard, they will not be submitted for assessment

 instructors are teaching according to the way that they were taught and

-therefore retains the authenticity and traditionalism of Wing Chun through the
+therefore retain the authenticity and traditionalism of MWCK Wing Chun through

 Do I need to be physically fit